I was just sitting there, minding my own business, when, hand-over-face kidnapping-style, I got pulled in.

 I never thought I’d say this, but I’m insanely thankful for the privilege of having anxiety.
 Sure, it totally sucks sometimes, but it’s taught me that I can overcome any obstacle that tries to knock me down (even the terrifying ones inside my head).

 Anxiety has made me stronger, braver, kinder, and willing to go after my dreams with wild abandon.
-Now I’m excited, passionate, energized, and loving every second of it.
+Now I’m excited, passionate, energized, and loving every second of my new-found empowerment.

 My anxiety has become my secret weapon for success.
 And guess what?